 Sports Psychology is the scientific study of two different aspects:

-- What affect does your mental health have over your physical performance?
+- What effect does your mental health have on your physical performance?

-- What affect does participation in sport and exercise have over your psychological development?
+- What effect does participation in sport and exercise have on your psychological development?

 Mental Skills Training (MST)